pumaworkshop/puma-workshop/install/README_INSTALLATION.md

 The script is supposed to be used by users that haven't done any setup, not even checking out the git repository.
 The script will do this for them.

+## Required files
+Apart from the scripts, the workshop setup should be done with some extra files:

+* PyCharm installer
+* Android Studio installer
+* Appium inspector
+* all installation files to maximize offline functionality